jennifersoft/jennifer-view-adapter-teams/README.md

 | jennifer_url  | NO            | Optional: Set JENNIFER View Server URL for the X-View pop-up | None

-The following is an example of the slack message received from this adapter.
+The following is an example of the teams message received from this adapter.

 <img width="961" alt="Image" src="https://github.com/user-attachments/assets/c0fff6ff-049d-4f1d-a42c-43a1f517fa5b" />